yjjang/mongkie/docs/tutorial/import_expression.rst

 * The final network of ``Cluster 3`` is shown below:

 .. image:: ../images/tp53_network_log2fc.png
-   :width: 600px

-* Repeat above steps on the network of ``Cluster 5``.
+* (Optional) Repeat above steps on the network of ``Cluster 5``.

-.. tip:: How to add gradiation points and colors more.
+.. tip:: How to add more gradiation points and colors.

   **Work in progress**